The Interagency Continuity of Operations Planners are . . .

 Establishment and Authority

-Governor Christine Gregoire established the iCOOP Committee on October 15, 2012 through Governor's Directive 12-20, Continuity of Government Operations Preparation.
+The iCOOP Committee was established in 2012 through Governor's Directive 12-20, Continuity of Government Operations Preparation.
 The directive sets forth the policy framework for continuity activities within state government and directs the formalization of an interagency continuity of operations committee to coordinate and guide the implementation of continuity activities across state agencies.
-The iCOOP Committee carries on the work of the informal Interagency Continuity of Operations Work Group which began in 2007.

 Goals & Objectives